-Good morning!
+Hello!
 I am very excited to share today’s Handmade Holiday project with you – Christmas Sweater Treat Boxes!
-This was by far one of my favorite projects from the series.
-They were so fun to create and figure out.
-They are the perfect size for small treats, they make great party favors, and are a fun way to jazz up gift cards!
-They are incredibly quick to put together with the free printables!
+These little boxes are so cute and are the perfect size for small treats and gift cards.
+They also make adorable party favors for your next holiday get-together.
+They are incredibly quick to put together with the free printables I designed.

 Supplies Needed for Christmas Sweater Treat Boxes:

-- Free printables – located at the end of this post
+- Free printables – link at the end of this post

 - Embroidery floss or tiny ribbon

-STEP 1: Print and cut out the sweater treat box.
+STEP 1: Download, print and cut out each sweater treat box.
 There are three different designs available to download for free.
 Each box has two pieces, a front and a back.

 STEP 2: Score along the dotted fold lines and then crease each line.